Goliath/goliath.github.io/_posts/2016-5-14-Grails-logging-and-performance.md

 {% endhighlight %}

 I use log.debug so my information is logged only if my project configuration allows that.
-That way if we turn off DEBUG the logged line should not affect application speed.
+That way if we turn off DEBUG, the logged line should not affect application speed.
 But is that really true?

-Let's check if the logged value is really accessed?
+Let's check if the logged value is really not accessed?
-We need to turn off DEBUG and execute following code:
+To do so we need to turn off DEBUG and modify the code:

 {% highlight groovy linenos %}
     Long sum = 0